Calebh101/Calebh101/README.md

 ## Calebh101

-Self-teaching to be a software engineer, currently know enough to make decent websites and currently trying to learn Flutter.
+Self-teaching to be a software engineer, currently know enough to make ok websites and currently trying to learn Flutter.

 ## Accomplishments